Five & Five – Handsome Distraction

 Kyle has recently developed a love affair with golf, he’s a sci-fi nut with gamer thumbs and when he can escapes to the outdoors to camp and hit the beach.

-Joey is studying Computer Science for Graphics and Gaming, a fan of Futurama who also enjoys busting a gut with a good comedy, and travels back home to Seattle when he can.
+Joey is studying Computer Science for Graphics and Gaming, a fan of Futurama who also enjoys busting a gut with a good comedy and playing some video games by using the best CS:GO Matchmaking boost service, and travels back home to Seattle when he can.

 Chris is a huge fan of Toronto Blue Jays baseball, has a quiet addiction to collecting baseball cards, finds enjoyment in watching American politics, drinking Corona, chomping down on Big League Chew, and growing his hair long then cutting it.